Find out about the VAT liability of insurance transactions and insurance related services.

 This agreement covers only supplies of services related to MAT insurance it does not extend to other insurance related services or services related to MAT reinsurance.

-The agreement is covered in more detail in Notice 700/57 VAT administrative agreements entered into with trade bodies.
+The agreement is covered in more detail in Administrative agreements with trade bodies (VAT Notice 700/57).

 12.6 Broker’s services in respect of Marine Insurance placed by insurance brokers under market reform contracts (MRC)

-The easement under paragraph 12.5 doesn’t apply where there are separate insurable interests for which there’s no joint and several liability, under a single MRC document.
+The easement under paragraph 12.5 does not apply where there are separate insurable interests for which there’s no joint and several liability, under a single MRC document.

 The place of supply of broker’s services in respect of marine insurance is decided on the same basis as any other insurance service.
 The VAT treatment of these supplies is therefore the same as that set out in paragraph 12.3 (subject to the easement outlined in paragraph 12.5).